 Fuel consumption stuck around 37mpg at all times, unless sport mode was engaged.
 That was certainly a cool button to have but in real terms all it did was knock down the steering assistance and alter the engine map slightly for a bit more torque, while slicing 5mpg from your fuel consumption.
 That wasn’t a good alternative to holding each gear a few hundred revs longer.

 Most running costs were reasonable, but that suspension clearly takes a beating and results in periodic bills of a few hundred quid to replace snapped bits.
 The only other minor irritation was the parcel shelf not being attached to the boot, resulting in an obscured rear view as you drive off, having forgotten to fold the shelf back down.
 I know other owners resorted to an umbrella kept in the car to prod it down, but I’m just tall enough to reach it from the driver’s seat.

-So did it deliver on the high hopes I had after that Evo review of days gone by?
+So did the Fiat Panda 100hp deliver on the high hopes I had after that Evo review of days gone by?
 No. It didn’t.
 I can see where they were coming from, but that suspension was a fatal flaw.
 There’s talk on owners forums of third-party replacement dampers, but I’d no interest in going down that route.